Kurtis Drummond

-Kurtis Drummond (born January 29, 1992) is a former American football safety.
-He played college football at Michigan State.
+Kurtis Drummond (born January 29, 1992) is an American former professional football player who was a safety for the Houston Texans of the National Football League (NFL).
+He played college football for the Michigan State Spartans.
+Drummond played professionally for the Texans as well as the San Antonio Commanders of the Alliance of American Football (AAF).

-High school career
+Early life

 Drummond attended Hubbard High School in Hubbard, Ohio.

 Considered a three-star recruit by ESPN.com, Drummond was listed as the No. 84 athlete in the nation in 2010.
 He committed to play college football at Michigan State University in October 2009.

 College career

 Drummond was redshirted as a freshman in 2010 after tearing his labrum.
 Drummond played in 12 games as a backup to Trenton Robinson as a redshirt freshman in 2011.
 He finished the season with 17 tackles and two interceptions.
 As a sophomore in 2012 Drummond played in 12 games with seven starts.
 He recorded 53 tackles and two interceptions.
 Drummond was a first-team All-Big Ten selection as a junior in 2013 after recording 91 tackles and four interceptions.
 He again was first-team All-Big Ten as a senior after recording 72 tackles and four interceptions.
 He was also named a first-team All-American by the Football Writers Association of America (FWAA).